-In this craft project, I work from bottom to the top.
-That means, having strong and sturdy base is very important.
+In this craft project, I work from bottom to the top because it is important to have strong and sturdy base.

 I use cardboard and hot glue around the neck of opening jar.
 And then make aluminium ring with enough space between the jar lid and the ring to open and close the lid.